left-curve/left-curve/quint/tree_manipulation.md

 }
 ```

+### Create subtree operator

-The pre-computation calls `create_subtree_with_memo`, which is what maps from `create_subtree` in Rust - we already have `create_subtree` in Quint which is responsible for calling the pre-computation and returning the final result, so we gave a different name for this auxiliary one:
+The pre-computation calls `create_subtree_with_memo`, which is what maps from `create_subtree` in Rust - we already have `create_subtree` in Quint which is responsible for calling the pre-computation and returning the final result, so we gave a different name for this operator:

 ```bluespec "definitions" +=
 pure def create_subtree_with_memo(